Seth-Miller/12c-rac-docker/README.md

 # DHCPD
-The DHCPD container will be used for generating IP addresses need by the cluster nodes.
+The DHCPD container will be used for generating IP addresses needed by the cluster nodes.

 Create the configuration directory.
 ```
-mkdir -p /srv/docker/dhcpd
+sudo mkdir -p /srv/docker/dhcpd
+sudo chmod 777 /srv/docker/dhcpd
 ```

 Copy the dhcpd.conf file to the configuration directory.